YOUR Clinical TEAM

 Michael Cerami, DC

-Dr. Cerami has been in practice since 1985 and is dedicated to helping people experience more out of life by maximizing the body’s healing and performance energies.
+Dr. Cerami is a has been in practice since 1985 and is dedicated to helping people experience more out of life by maximizing the body’s healing and performance energies.
 This is done through the removal of structural, neurological and soft tissue distortions and tension.
 He uses a multitude of techniques and tools to help his clients get maximum benefits as quickly as possible.
-As the director of Utah Sports and Wellness, his objective is to bring the latest and best clinical protocols and resources to his patients so they can get well faster without the need for drugs, surgery or long treatment plans.
+As the director of Utah Sports and Wellness, his objective is to bring the latest and best clinical protocols and resources to his patients so they can get well faster.

 Art O'Connor, Exercise Physiologist